practicode-org/practice-cpp/README.md

 2. You can use StackOverflow, but understand what you copy.
 And next time you have the same subtask, try to recall and write by yourself.

+3. How to check if you are correct:
+- code compiles
+- you ran it multiple times with a predictable, stable, successful result
+- tests pass, no sign of errors in the output
+- you can verify results, and they match your expectations
+- watch for "self-check" sections in exercises' descriptions
+- optional: sanitizers show no errors
+- ask somebody for a code review if you are still unsure

-3. There's no sense in cheating: there is no competition (except with yourself) and there are no prizes.
+4. There's no sense in cheating: there is no competition (except with yourself) and there are no prizes.

-4. If you need help, you can ask for it in the [public tlk chat](https://tlk.io/practicode-cpp) (altough it may feel deserted).
+5. If you need help, you can ask for it in the [public tlk chat](https://tlk.io/practicode-cpp) (altough it may feel deserted).

 ## Contribution
 Contribution is appreciated, please, read the [guide](CONTRIBUTING.md).